mtntruong/LRT-HDR/README.md

 }
 % HDRv
 @article{Kronander2014,
-	title = {A unified framework for multi-sensor {HDR} video reconstruction}, journal = {Signal Processing: Image Communication},
+	author = {J. Kronander and S. Gustavson and G. Bonnet and A. Ynnerman and J. Unger}, title = {A unified framework for multi-sensor {HDR} video reconstruction}, journal = {Signal Processing: Image Communication},
 	volume = {29},